- What is Wefunder?

 To unsubscribe from Wefunder emails, go to wefunder.com/settings.
 Choose Notifications from the left-hand menu.
 You can then pick and choose which emails you want to receive.

-For any company currently fundraising, you can ask the founders questions directly on their profile.
-Scroll to the bottom of the company's page to post your question.
+For any company currently fundraising, you can ask the founders questions directly on their profile by clicking the "Ask a Question" tab.

 You should receive a notification from the company about your perks once their campaign is closed and your investment is confirmed.